k21rs066/cp2022/README.md

 # cp2022

 This is README.
 - item1
 - item2

+## Part 2
+1. monday
+1. tuesday
+1. wednesday